Rllyyy/Internet-Check/README.md

      - Note: This can not be undone.

 **Install Guide:**
-1. [Download](https://github.com/Rllyyy/Internet-Check/releases/download/v1.5/Internet.Check.-.v1.5.zip) and extract the zip-file.
+1. [Download](https://github.com/Rllyyy/Internet-Check/releases/download/v1.5/Internet.Check.-.v1.5.zip), extract the zip-file and start the setup.
 2. Start InternetCheck.exe

 **DarkMode:**